ymmiah/AiTestPrep/README.md

 ---
 ## 🔄 Changelog

+**October 20, 2025:**
+-   **Enhancement:** Added a consistent header and footer across all modules of the application for a more unified user experience.
+-   **Feature:** The new global footer includes a direct link to the project's GitHub repository and displays the date of the last update.

 **October 19, 2025:**
 -   **Feature:** Implemented a full, realistic **B1 GESE Grade 5 Mock Exam**.
     -   **Official Structure:** The test follows the official 10-minute, two-part format, starting with a 5-minute **Topic Phase** based on user-provided notes, followed by a 5-minute **Conversation Phase** with an AI examiner.